ethschan/ProteinProblem/README.md

 ## Overview

-This repository contains models and code for ProteinProblem (2019), a Grade 9 personal project to develop a handheld urinalysis device to help chronic kidney patients monitor their conditions.
+This repository contains models and code for ProteinProblem, a Grade 9 (2019) personal project to develop a handheld urinalysis device to help chronic kidney patients monitor their conditions.
 The project was motivated by personal experience as a kidney patient and aims to provide a cost-effective, portable, and accurate tool for monitoring protein levels in urine.

 More information about the project can be found in the Canadian Science Fair Journal [here](https://csfjournal.com/volume-2-issue-5/2020/3/11/protein-problem-a-digitized-at-home-urinalysis-device-to-aid-patients-suffering-from-kidney-disease).

+## Our Solution

+The ProteinProblem device improves the accuracy and convenience of at-home urinalysis for chronic kidney patients by:

+1. **Colorimetric Analysis**: The device uses a color sensor read color on urinalysis strips, which indicate protein levels in urine.
+This method is more reliable than subjective visual interpretation.
+2. **Data Analysis**: The device is Bluetooth-enabled, allowing patients to store their urinalysis results over time.
+This enables healthcare providers to make informed patient tailored decisions based on long-term data.

 ## Setup